 Should you file a lawsuit against the at-fault driver, or do you file a claim and try to negotiate a settlement?
 A personal injury claim and a personal injury lawsuit are separate and distinct from one another.
 It’s important to understand which one best applies to your situation.

-The claims process is a series of negotiations between you and the insurance company’s claims adjuster.
+The claims process is a series of negotiations between you (or your attorney) and the insurance company’s claims adjuster.
 The negotiations hopefully result in a compromised settlement payment, where both parties are satisfied.

-The breakdown may occur because the claims adjuster denies their insured was at-fault, or doesn’t agree with the severity of your injuries and the amount you’re demanding.
+The breakdown may occur because the claims adjuster denies their insured was at fault, or doesn’t agree with the severity of your injuries and the amount of compensation you’re demanding.